 Things to do

 Tiran Island lies off the east coast of Sharm el-Sheikh, and boasts spectacular sandy scenery and is adjacent to equally spectacular diving and snorkelling spots, boasting a wide variety of fish and coral reefs and shipwrecks.
-Luxor Excursions offer full-day snorkelling trips to the island, which are highly rated by tourists on TripAdvisor.
+Luxor Excursions offer full-day snorkelling trips to the island, which are highly rated by tourists.

 Tourists will be picked up from their hotels and taken on a guided tour in an air-conditioned private vehicle, lunch and soft drinks and mineral water are provided, and there are three stops which provide scope to go diving and snorkelling and survey the coral reefs and sunken ships in the area.
 You will need to bring your own snorkelling equipment.

 The Easy Divers centre is worth considering for those interested in trying out dive sites around the region and acquiring assistance and organised trips.
 They are located at the Sharm Grand Plaza Resort in Sharm el-Sheikh, and they offer dive trips and instructions for novice divers, as well as a range of advanced courses for more experienced divers, including Wreck Diver (learning techniques for exploring underwater wrecks- useful around the Tiran Island area for example) and Digital Underwater Photographer (useful for those who would like to learn how to perform dives and take photos using digital cameras that are waterproof).